Yuwuko/Yuuko/README.md

 - __help__ will private message the user a list of these commands and some other information about BasketBandit.

+- __about__ will return some technical information about the bot such as uptime and ping.

 ### Moderation

 - __kick \<userID (18 digit)\> \<reason\> (optional)__ will kick the given user from the server with optional reason.